International bond investors are selling off local EM debt in all but the best markets | bne IntelliNews

 The upshot is governments are still issuing debt, but now risk “crowding out” borrowing by the private sector, which also needs to raise money; there are simply too many bonds chasing too few investors.

-“In countries like India and South Africa, we highlighted the risk that increased sales of government bonds to the local financial system cause crowding out of lending to the private sector,” say LAnau and Fortum.
+“In countries like India and South Africa, we highlighted the risk that increased sales of government bonds to the local financial system cause crowding out of lending to the private sector,” say Lanau and Fortum.
 “It is the first time we see widespread outflows from this asset class, as events such as the taper tantrum did not cause significant ructions in this market segment.”

 However, the effects vary considerably depending on the financial health of the issuers.
 Countries like Colombia and Indonesia offset weak flows to local bonds issuing internationally but others like South Africa and especially Turkey, which has seen the worst outflows, suffered large net losses of foreign funding to the government.

-Arguably already in a currency crisis after the lira broke through the psychologically important TRY7.5 to the dollar last week, the share of non-resident investors — excluding domestic banks’ foreign branches — in Turkey’s overall outstanding Eurobond stock fell to below 50% for the first time since January 2017, central bank data showed on September 17.
+Arguably already in a currency crisis after the lira broke through the psychologically important TRY7.5 to the dollar last week, the share of non-resident investors – excluding domestic banks’ foreign branches – in Turkey’s overall outstanding Eurobond stock fell to below 50% for the first time since January 2017, central bank data showed on September 17.
+And its domestic debt market has also been hit.

 There has also been significant outflows from Ukraine’s Ministry of Finance hryvnia-denominated OVDP domestic bond market, which was only hooked up to the international settlements and payment system Clearstream last April.
-Including Ukraine into the system caused a revolution with some $5bn of new money quickly flowing into the market.
+Including Ukraine into the system caused a revolution, with some $5bn of new money quickly flowing into the market.
 But since the February sell-off began non-resident investors have been selling off their holdings steadily at a time where the government has been forced to massively increase its borrowing.
-To make things worse Ukraine’s Stand-by Arrangement (SBA) with the International Monetary Fund (IMF) is in danger as its partners worry about Ukrainian President Volodymyr Zelenskiy’s backsliding on the reform agenda.
+To make things worse, Ukraine’s Stand-by Arrangement (SBA) with the International Monetary Fund (IMF) is in danger as its partners worry about Ukrainian President Volodymyr Zelenskiy backsliding on the reform agenda.
 It seems increasingly unlikely that Ukraine will get its next tranche of IMF money this year, which it badly needs to meet its international debt obligations, while issues on the domestic market will also come in under par.

 Russia has also seen a slowdown in inbound investment into its Ministry of Finance ruble-denominated OFZ treasury bills.
 However, after a mild sell-off during the depths of the crisis months, the market has stabilised as the summer comes to an end.
 The Russian Ministry of Finance has just passed a new budget that calls for borrowing to be dramatically increased from just under 15% of GDP to around 20% of GDP.

-Investors continue to put money in Russian sovereign bonds despite the threat of sanctions and while markets like Turkey and Ukraine are seeing sell offs, Russia continues to see inflows, albeit very modest amounts.
+Investors continue to put money in Russian sovereign bonds despite the threat of sanctions and while markets like Turkey and Ukraine are seeing sell-offs, Russia continues to see inflows, albeit very modest amounts.

 Russia's share of JPMorgan's GBI-EM index, the main global benchmark for emerging market local currency bonds, has grown to 8.3%, up from around 7% two years ago and just 1.5% in 2007, according to the latest data.